martin-bach-oracle/conference-talks/readme.md

 Whenever I deliver a presentation featuring demos, you should find another branch added to the repository.
 Feel free to come back and browse the repository at your convenience.

-## DISCLAIMER
+> [!CAUTION]

-This repository provides code, and although every effort has been undertaken to ensure it works and does not break anything, it's provided _as is_ without any guarantees or warranties.
+> This repository provides code, and although every effort has been undertaken to ensure it works and does not break anything, it's provided _as is_ without any guarantees or warranties.
 Refer to the LICENSE.txt file for more details.

 Furthermore, I won't update the demos, they are supposed to reflect the talk, they aren't living and breathing projects.